MicrosoftDocs/ATADocs/ATPDocs/working-with-suspicious-activities.md

 This article explains the basics of how to work with Azure Advanced Threat Protection.

 ## Review suspicious activities on the attack time line
-After logging in to the Azure ATP Console, you are automatically taken to the open **Suspicious Activities Time Line**.
+After logging in to the Azure ATP workspace portal, you are automatically taken to the open **Suspicious Activities Time Line**.
 Suspicious activities are listed in chronological order with the newest suspicious activities on the top of the time line.
 Each suspicious activity has the following information:

 -   Entities involved, including users, computers, servers, domain controllers, and resources.